sebtech33/Templates/unRAID/docker/README.md

 ### <big> Additional tags </big>

-Need more info on these.
+Beta

-Beta - Gives the application a warning in CA with the following text.
+- Gives the application a warning in CA with the following text.
 "This application has been marked as being Beta.
 This does NOT neccessarily mean that there will be issues.." e.g.

 ```xml
 <Beta>true</Beta> or <Beta>false</Beta>
 ```

+Need more info on this.

+Branch

-Branch - Prompts the user to choose a dockerHub tag e.g.
+- Prompts the user to choose a dockerHub tag e.g. linuxserver/emby.xml
-    linuxserver/emby.xml

-&nbsp;

-&nbsp;

 &nbsp;